vlang/v/doc/docs.md

 It is recommended to add this folder to the PATH of your environment variables.
 This can be done with the command `v.exe symlink`.

-NB: Some antivirus software (like Symantec) are paranoid about executables with names with only 1 letter (like `v.exe`).
-A possible workaround in that situation is renaming `v.exe` to `vlang.exe`.
+NB: Some antivirus programs (like Symantec) are paranoid about executables with 1 letter names (like `v.exe`).
+One possible workaround in that situation is copying `v.exe` to `vlang.exe` (so that the copy is newer), or whitelisting the V folder in your antivirus program.

 ### Android
 Running V graphical apps on Android is also possible via [vab](https://github.com/vlang/vab).